IntelSoftware/SYCL_101/03_Modern/11_nested_namespaces.rst

    your_namespace_name::variable_name;

-Nested namespaces
+Nested Namespaces
 ******************

-In C++, namespaces can be nested, which makes it possible to define one namespace inside another one.
+In C++, namespaces can be nested, which makes it possible to define one namespace inside another.
 The resolution of namespace variables is hierarchical.
 The syntax is shown below:

 .. code-block:: cpp